Embroidermodder/libembroidery/README.md

 Build
 -----

-You can use either use a CMake (for the library itself) or qmake build (as part of `Embroidermodder2`).

-So if you are building the project to use as a library we recommend:
+libembroidery and EmbroiderModder 2 use CMake builds so if you are building the project to use as a library we recommend:

 ```
 git clone https://github.com/Embroidermodder/libembroidery